precia-verma/student/navigation/about.md

 - 🏫 I went to Del Sur Elementary the Oak Valley and the Del Norte
 - 🎓 I graduated from Oak Valley in 2025
 - 🥇 I have won many beauty pagents in California
-- 👪 I spent a lot of time with family anf friends
+- 👪 I spent a lot of time with family and friends
 - 🛍 I have done a TON of shopping in San Diego
 - 🤺 Started doing a new sport called fencing and I am really enjoying it
 - 🪔 Celebrated many Indian Festivals with my friends and family which I really liked